thaliproject/thali/pages/documentation/DeveloperHandbook.md

 * [Non-TCP/IP Bindings](https://github.com/thaliproject/thali/blob/gh-pages/pages/documentation/PresenceProtocolBindings.md) - This drives how we actually talk over Android, iOS and WiFi.
 * thaliMobileNative.js - This defines the API that our native code implementations are supposed to expose to JXcore.
 * thaliMobileNativeWrapper.js - This turns the rather raw mobile layer into something easier to deal with, it also implements some of the logic needed for the mobile layer.
-* TCPServersManager.js - This manages both incoming and outgoing connections and handles binding TCP/IP and our Node.js based Multiplex logic.
 * thaliWifiInfrastructure.js - How we do discovery when we have WiFi available
 * thaliMobile.js - This is a common API to handle both TCP and non-TCP transports
-* thaliNotificationBeacons.js - Defines an API for generating and processing notification beacons
 * wifiBasedNativeMock.js - Defines how to use our WiFi support to create a mock for Thali Native.
 This lets us test our native functionality on the desktop.
 We aren't completely committed to this yet.
+* mux - We turn non-TCP transports like Bluetooth or Multi-Peer Connectivity Framework into a single TCP connection but we need to run multiple simultaneous TCP connections over that single connection.
+The files in this directory handle that logic.
+* notification - As described in the crypto documents we both send out notifications of people we want to talk to as well as process incoming notifications.
+This directory contains the logic to handle that.
+* replication - This handles telling the notification layer when to send out notifications based on changes in the local DB.
+It also handles incoming notifications that someone wants to replicate with us.
+* security - Various security related stuff
+* thaliPeerPool - This is the central controller which receives requests to use the local nework connectivity and decides which ones will get through.

-With the exception of the first two all the other docs are JSDoc and so you can generate them locally by cloning Thali_CordovaPlugin, switching to story_001 and then running `jx npm run createInternalDocs`.
+With the exception of the first two all the other docs are JSDoc and so you can generate them locally by cloning Thali_CordovaPlugin, switching to vNext and then running `jx npm run createInternalDocs`.
 This will create an "out" directory which contains an index.html which has all the docs.

 At this time our repo's are: